Do you ever wake up and wonder: How the heck did I get here?

 And it doesn’t seem to matter how many good things are in your life, how many moments are beautiful or poignant or meaningful, because still you wonder what if?

 I try so hard not to live in a dream world, but that is exactly what I do.
 I’ve created so many different plot lines to this one little life that they’re hard to keep track of.
 As each experience ends, each door closes, I watch a plot line drop off like an untethered dory, drifting further and further away but somehow, no less dear.

 Like the time I thought I would be a big-shot editor at a publishing house in Boston.

 Or the time I thought I would marry a boy down the street and we would buy a house in my hometown and walk the kids to school every day.

 Or the time I thought I would teach English in South America, discovering another culture all on my own and overcoming my fear of living far away.

 Or the time I was sure I was supposed to move to Europe, maybe get my Master’s in Christianity and the Arts (this one’s still tantalizing, I have to admit), and get some challenging and amazing job that combined everything I loved into some sort of mythical dream.

 Or the time I would get paid to write, and somehow the ideas would flow endlessly from me.
 It was always effortless, as though I were a pool of creativity, knowledge, and wisdom.

-Or the time I would teach voice lessons from the comfort of my home, making music with friends, performing in operas and living the life of an artist.
+Or the time I would teach voice lessons from the comfort of my home.
+I would make music with friends, perform in operas, and live the life of an artist.